joynal/pushservice/readme.md

 ## Need sponsors

-If anyone can sponsor me servers for load testing, I will optimize it further.
+If anyone can sponsor me servers for load testing, I will optimize it further and will add all the necessary resources.

 ## License